jarrenbr/PhD-Dissertation/README.md

 Some accomplished work on these projects is available in my proposal.

+1. Virtues of Large Language Models
-1. Multi-modal probabilistic forecasting
+2. Multi-modal probabilistic forecasting
-2. Formalizing properties of bias metrics
+3. Formalizing properties of bias metrics
-3. Survey and analyses on time-series similarity measures
+4. Survey and analyses on time-series similarity measures